Lenovo Yoga 720-15: Review

 The silver bezel around the Lenovo Yoga 720’s clicker is a nice touch that elevates the premium feel of the laptop.
 The Lenovo Yoga 720, at 15 inches in size, packs a lot of power into a little package, making it the perfect companion for a Sunday morning spent in bed watching movies.

 The 1080p model won’t look as beautiful when seen in this manner, but a 4K screen is available for as little as $1,349.
-The full HD version is fine on its own, but this reviewer has become spoiled by QHD and UHD displays and is therefore disappointed by the lack of special brightness enhancements to make the 1,920 x 1,080 IPS screen competitive with the Samsung Notebook 9 Pro.
+The full HD version is fine on its own.
+Still, this reviewer has become spoiled by QHD and UHD displays and is therefore disappointed by the lack of unique brightness enhancements to make the 1,920 x 1,080 IPS screen competitive with the Samsung Notebook 9 Pro.

 Keyboard